rkaippully/webgear/pages/guide/traits.md

 # Traits

-## Extracting Request Attributes
 The application from the previous section is very rudimentary.
 Let us enhance it a bit.

-Instead of always printing the time in UTC, let us accept a query parameter named `local` and respond with the time in the local timezone when it is set to true.
+Instead of always printing the time in UTC, let us accept a query parameter named `local` and respond with the time in the local time zone when it is set to true.

 Obviously, this requires extracting a query parameter from the request.
 So far, we have not looked at the type of requests and operations allowed on them.
 So let us do that first.